awslabs/graphstorm/docker/README.md

 There are three arguments of the `build_docker_oss4local.sh`:

-1. **path-to-graphstorm**(required), is the absolute path of the "graphstorm" folder, where you clone the GraphStorm source code.
+1. **path-to-graphstorm**(required), is the absolute path of the "graphstorm" folder, where you cloned the GraphStorm source code.
 For example, the path could be "/code/graphstorm".
 2. **docker-name**(optional), is the assigned name of the to be built Docker image.
 Default is "graphstorm".
 3. **docker-tag**(optional), is the assigned tag name of the to be built docker image.
 Default is "local".

+If Docker requires you to run it as a root user and you don't want to preface all docker commands with sudo, you can check the solution available [here](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 You can use the below command to check if the new image exists.
 ```shell